fish-shell/fish-shell/CONTRIBUTING.md

 1. The `clang-format` command is authoritative with respect to indentation, whitespace around operators, etc.

 1. All names in code should be `small_snake_case`.
 No Hungarian notation is used.
-Classes and structs names should be followed by `_t`.
+The names for classes and structs should be followed by `_t`.

 1. Always attach braces to the surrounding context.